-In June 2023, Brunswick Exploration commenced a helicopter-supported prospecting campaign (the "Prospecting Campaign") from two central camps: the Wabamisk camp, near the Anatacau and Anatacau West projects, and the PLEX camp, located near the PLEX and Mythril Projects.
-A smaller fly camp, was also be set-up near the Mirage Project, located further east from the PLEX Project.
-The Company's portfolio in the entire Eeyou Istchee-James Bay region includes over 250 untested S-type pegmatites measuring a minimum strike length of 500 m.

-During prospecting at the Mirage Project, the Company identified a major trend of large spodumene-bearing pegmatite boulders over 1.7 km of strike length.
-With the positive identification of over twenty large spodumene-bearing boulders, the Mirage Project is now a top priority for the Company as such large, well mineralized boulders with pale grey spodumene crystals remains unexplored for lithium.
+In June 2023, Brunswick Exploration commenced a helicopter-supported prospecting campaign (the "Prospecting Campaign") from two central camps: the Wabamisk camp, near the Anatacau and Anatacau West Properties, and the PLEX camp, located near the PLEX and Mythril Properties.
+A smaller fly camp, was also set-up near the Mirage Property.
+During prospecting at the Mirage Properties, the Company identified a major trend of large spodumene-bearing pegmatite boulders over 1.7 km of strike length.
+With the positive identification of over twenty large spodumene-bearing boulders, the Mirage Property is a top priority for the Company as such large, well mineralized boulders with pale grey spodumene crystals remains unexplored for lithium.

-On June 6, 2023, the Company temporarily suspended exploration activities across its three camps in accordance with a directive from the MERN which has banned forest access on Crown land and closure of roads to help combat forest fires across the province.
-During this time, the Company focused on other segments of its portfolio not currently impacted by forest fires.
+On June 6, 2023, the Company temporarily suspended exploration activities across its three camps in accordance with a directive from the MERN which banned forest access on Crown land and closed roads to help combat forest fires across the province.